 For reports originally due on or after Jan.
-1, 2024, a qualifying new veteran-owned business is no longer required to file a No Tax Due Report during its initial five-year period.
-See Senate Bill 3, 88th Legislature, Second Called Session.
+1, 2024, a qualifying new veteran-owned business is not required to file a No Tax Due Report during its initial five-year period.

-No Tax Due Report (Form 05-163) No Longer Available Since qualifying new veteran-owned businesses and entities whose annualized total revenue is at or below the no tax due threshold are no longer required to file a No Tax Due Report, Form 05-163 has been discontinued.
-The form is not available for filing a 2024 franchise tax report.
+No Tax Due Report (Form 05-163) No Longer Available

+The No Tax Due Report, Form 05-163 has been discontinued.
+The form is not available for filing a 2025 franchise tax report.
 Passive entities and qualifying REITS must file either the Long Form Report (Form 05-158) or the EZ Computation Report (Form 05-169), but need only blacken the circle that identifies them as such entities.
-Entities with zero Texas gross receipts must file either the Long Form Report or the EZ Computation Report to enter total revenue and Texas gross receipts only.
+Entities with zero Texas gross receipts must file either the Long Form Report or the EZ Computation Report and need only enter total revenue, Texas gross receipts and everywhere gross receipts.